 Ontario is a city located in San Bernardino County California.
-With a 2020 population of 193,594, it is the 25th largest city in California and the 133rd largest city in the United States .
-Ontario is currently growing at a rate of 2.27% annually and its population has increased by 18.10% since the most recent census, which recorded a population of 163,924 in 2010.
-Ontario reached it's highest population of 193,594 in 2021.
-Spanning over 50 miles, Ontario has a population density of 3,875 people per square mile.
+Ontario has a 2020 population of 177,533.
+Ontario is currently growing at a rate of 0.64% annually and its population has increased by 1.29% since the most recent census, which recorded a population of 175,265 in 2010.

 Ontario is located in southwestern San Bernardino County, California about 35 miles east of Los Angeles.
 Ontario is part of Southern California's Inland Empire, which is made up of Riverside and San Bernardino counties.
 It's also part of the Greater Los Angeles metro area, the second largest metropolitan area in the U.S. with a population of 18.7 million.